 Projects Where the Waterfall Method May Not Work Well

 If the team needs to work quickly, waterfall is not a great choice either.
 With waterfall project management, teams must prepare for all of the potential scenarios that the project may encounter.
-Because of all of this pre-project work, following this model can slow down the entire process.
+Because of all of this pre-project work, following this model can delay start times and potentially slow down the entire process.

 History of Waterfall Project Management